GSA-TTS/identity-dev-docs/_pages/testing.md

 Ask your agency partner to help you gain access.
 Login.gov will not create an account or add you to a team; your partner must do this for you.

 **If you are with a government entity that is not a federal agency (a state or municipality) and do not have an email ending in .gov or .mil**
-Please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov) to get access to the Portal.
+Please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov) to get access to the portal.

 ## Using the sandbox